Health Care Payments Data (HPD)

 Access to personally identified data collected by the HPD is only authorized for eligible uses and after appropriate approvals have been granted.
 Only eligible and authorized entities, such as university researchers, may obtain appropriate access to individual-level data for the purposes of data linkage and longitudinal research study.
 The HPD data may not be used for determinations regarding individual patient care or treatment nor for any individual eligibility or coverage decisions.
 The HPD data are exempt from the California Public Records Act.

-As data are collected and managed, HCAI will convene a Data Release Committee made up of representatives of health care payers, providers, suppliers, purchasers, researchers, consumers, and labor.
-The Data Release Committee will make recommendations to HCAI on release of HPD data to authorized entities.
+HCAI is required to convene a Data Release Committee made up of representatives of health care payers, providers, suppliers, purchasers, researchers, consumers, and labor.
+The Data Release Committee makes recommendations to HCAI on release of HPD data to authorized entities.
 Members of the Data Release Committee are required to have experience with health care data, privacy, and security and will provide input on policies and procedures related to controlling access to non-public data.
 The use of a secure data enclave will further ensure the security and confidentiality of the data.
 The Data Release Committee must review all requests for access outside the secure data enclave.
 For considering use outside the enclave, enhanced security and privacy controls will need to be met.
-Before accessing the data, Requestors will be required to sign the HPD Data Use Agreement that requires recipients of HPD data to maintain its security and protect consumer privacy.
+Before accessing the data, requestors will be required to sign the HPD Data Use Agreement that requires recipients of HPD data to maintain its security and protect consumer privacy.
 To learn more about how HCAI protects the data we receive and manage, please visit the HCAI Data Resources Webpage.

 11. What is the budget and funding source for the HPD Program?